HashTucE/MediscreenApp/README.md

 - Create/update a note with warning message when trying to validate empty mandatory field.
 - Delete a note.

-# How to modify triggers list
+# How to modify triggers list from the container

 As you can see on the `docker-compose.yml`, the `triggers's list` allowing to assess a patient is located on the `app` folder of the `assessment.ms` container.